ara-t3/jedikg/_sources/tutorial.md.txt

 		 [79] http://dbpedia.org/ontology/Genre
 ```

-## Running TransE on KG-SaF Datasets
+## Running TransE on JDSet Datasets

 This tutorial demonstrates how to train and evaluate **TransE** KGR model
 on a dataset prepared with the `jdex` loaders.
 You can find a full executable Notebook in `tutorial/pykeen_training.ipynb`.
 The example will use the tutorial dataset.